Victorhe4rt/Calculator-Front-End-Challenge/README.md

 Tips<br>
-.the nactive function in javascript called eval can be your best friend to make the result work.
+.the nactive function in javascript called eval can be your best friend to make the result work.<br>
 .If you have any doubt send me a message on twitter:@vic__carvalho.